elastic/integrations/packages/panw_metrics/docs/README.md

 The integration uses the [Pango](https://github.com/PaloAltoNetworks/pango) library to collect metrics from Palo Alto Networks firewalls.

 ## Configuration
+The 1.0 release of this integration can be configured to work with one firewall: multiple firewalls in one integration policy is not supported, nor has it been tested with Panorama.
+To collect metrics from multiple firewalls with this release, create a separate a integration policy for each with the specific host ip of the firewall and api key.
 ## Metrics

 ### interfaces